benji-york/wtf-zig-adt/README.md

 ## Modify Tagged Union

-If you need to modify the value, you have to use convert the value to a pointer in the capture using `*`.
+If you need to modify the value, you have to convert the value to a pointer in the capture using `*`.

 ```zig